 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 BankFirst Financial Services had $10.38 million in non-current loans and owned real-estate with $75.95 million in equity and loan loss allowances on hand to cover it.
 This gives BankFirst Financial Services a Texas Ratio of 13.66% which is above average.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for BankFirst Financial Services held steady from 11.29% as of December 31, 2012 to 13.66% as of December 31, 2013, resulting in a negative change of 20.98%.
-This indicates that the balance sheet and financial strength for BankFirst Financial Services has held steady in recent periods.
+The Texas Ratio for BankFirst Financial Services experienced no significant changes from 11.29% as of December 31, 2012 to 13.66% as of December 31, 2013, resulting in a negative change of 20.98%.
+This indicates that the balance sheet and financial strength for BankFirst Financial Services has had no significant changes in recent periods.

 In the past year, BankFirst Financial Services has decreased its total deposits by -$14.38 million, resulting in -2.26% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
 The growth BankFirst Financial Services has shown is average.